The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Introduction

 \begin{corollary} The natural embedding $\neps$ of $A_{n,\{1,n\}}(\KK)$ is relatively universal if and only if $\KK$ is algebraic over its minimal subfield or perfect with positive characteristic. \end{corollary}

 \begin{remark} \em An explicit description of $\widehat{A}$ is missing in \cite{SV} even for $n = 2$, which is the case that paper is devoted to.
-The authors of \cite{SV} prove that, when $n = 2$, the $G$-module $\widehat{A}$ is an extension of $A$ by a trivial $G$-module $M$ and $M^*\cong H^1(G, A^*)$ ($\cong \Der(\KK)$), but they neither describe $M$ when $\dim(M^*)$ is infinite nor explain how $G$ acts on $\widehat{A}$.
+The authors of \cite{SV} prove that, when $n = 2$, the $G$-module $\widehat{A}$ is an extension of $A$ by a trivial $G$-module $M$ and $M^*\cong H^1(A^*,G)$ ($\cong \Der(\KK)$), but they neither describe $M$ when $\dim(M^*)$ is infinite nor explain how $G$ acts on $\widehat{A}$.
 All they say on this action is a formula which follows from formula (2.5) of \cite{SV} and should describe the action of $G$ on $\widehat{A}/H$ for a generic hyperplane $H$ of $M$.
 However that formula is incorrect (it even fails to define an action of $G$).
 Indeed both in that formula and in (2.5) the authors wrongly write $g^{-1}\cdot d(g)$ instead of $g\cdot d(g^{-1})$ (compare our formula \eqref{ovA}).
 The correction of that error has been the starting point of our paper. \end{remark}

 {\bf Organization of the paper.} In Section 2 we prepare the tools to be used in the proof of Lemma \ref{main lemma} and Theorem \ref{main theorem}.
-In the first part of that section we recall some generalities on extensions of modules for a given group $G$.
+In the first part of the section we recall some generalities on extensions of modules for a given group $G$.
 In the second part, given a geometry $\Gamma$ admitting an action of $G$ as a subgroup of $\mathrm{Aut}(\Gamma)$ and a $G$-module $V$ hosting a $G$-homogeneous embedding $\eps$ of $\Gamma$, properties of the extensions of $V$ which host a cover of $\eps$ are discussed.
 Section 3 contains the proofs of Lemma \ref{main lemma} and Theorem \ref{main theorem}.
-We close our paper with two appendices.
+We close our paper with three appendices.
 In the first appendix we recall a construction of the relatively universal cover of a given embedding, due to Ronan \cite{Ronan}.
-In the second one we give all information on $\Der(\KK)$ to be used in this paper.
+In the second one we give all information on $\Der(\KK)$ to be used in this paper and in the third one we offer an explicit description of the isomorphism $\Der(\KK)\cong H^1(A^*,G)$.